 The CAA strongly recommends taking external advice and guidance from occupational health physicians and specialists in employment law before introducing such processes.
 For sample of company policy, refer to Appendix A.

-INTENTIONALLY LEFT BLANK

 CHAPTER 3- EMPLOYEE EDUCATION/AWARENESS

 The CAA will distribute educational material and awareness for crewmembers and ATCs about drug testing and its consequences (Appendix 2).
 All Operators are required to establish an ongoing drug-free awareness program